MaterializeInc/materialize/doc/user/content/transform-data/optimization.md

   If your index contains keys not specified in the query's `WHERE` clause, then Materialize performs a full index scan.

-- Specify all (or subset of) keys that are constrained in the query pattern's `WHERE` clause.
+- Specify all (or a subset of) keys that are constrained in the query pattern's `WHERE` clause.
 If the index specifies all the keys, Materialize performs a point lookup only.
 If the index specifies a subset of keys, then Materialize performs a point lookup on the index keys and then filters these results using